 Example from the study:

 One UK-based bank identified detecting and deterring fraud as a moment of truth that could strongly influence customers’ advocacy or detraction of the bank (see Figure 3).
 It described four episodes of suspected fraud, and then mapped all of the people and processes required in each episode to resolve the fraud effectively.
 By surveying customers after their fraud resolution experiences, the bank found that for all four journeys, higher NPS scores correlated with fast resolution of the problem and resolution in one phone call by the first agent contacted.
 So speed, process and service became the cornerstone of the redesign of the fraud resolution experience.

 5.How can we anticipate and mitigate the risks, in order to sustain the changes?

 Employee resistance to change is just as troubling as that of customers.
-Without their buy-in, they will not be in the position to encourage customer loyalty through a great customer experience.
+Without their buy-in, they will not be in the position to encourage customer loyalty through a great cx journey.
 Therefore, this question has three sub-questions on the practicalities of readying the organisation for change: